ove/ove-assetmanager/packages/ove-asset-manager/README.md

 The system is intended to be scalable and many copies of the Asset Manager can be run - the [Entity Framework](https://docs.microsoft.com/en-us/aspnet/entity-framework) and SQL database concurrency models ensure that the ``ProcessingState`` for each Asset is atomically updated despite running multiple instances.

-The Asset Processing Microservices work on a pull based model - they will each independently regularly request further work using a configurable poll interval.
-You are encouraged to run multiple copies of each Asset Processing Microservice: these should be configured to communicate with an instance of the Asset Manager.
+The Asset Processing Services work on a pull based model - they will each independently regularly request further work using a configurable poll interval.
+You are encouraged to run multiple copies of each Asset Processing Service: these should be configured to communicate with an instance of the Asset Manager.
 These services will then periodically check for Assets to process.
 Your database and object store may each scale independently.

 ## Storage Model